roelstappers/DAVAI-env/docs/src/uget/uget.md

 Remarks and good habits
 -----------------------

 - clim files (and other monthly resources) are expanded: the key `CLIM_BLABLA=uget:my_clims@mary` aim at all files syntaxed `my_clims.m??` located in the directory `data` ;
 - even if it is technically feasable, it is strongly advised to forbid yourself to modify an element once pushed.
-With the cache system, you may face weird fetches in experiments\...
+With the cache system, you may face weird fetches in experiments...
 - as a corollary, it is a good habit to number each uenv and each resource, and increment them push after push
 - on hendrix, the *uenv* and resources are archived under an archived and spread tree of directories.
 This is both for performance matters and an incitation to use `uget.py` to get these resources systematically
 - before an element is pushed (uenv and resources), it is not accessible via `uget.py` nor a vortex experiment for other users, only for the owner.
 - if large resources are to be pushed, one can advantageously log on a transfer node before the push
 - comments are accepted in a *uenv*, starting with `#`.

 More advanced functionalities
 -----------------------------